TRUBDUBZ/100DaysOfCodeNotes-trub/Notes-100:DOC/CCNACheatSheet.md

   - firewalls must be configured
   - basically a checkpoint that allows or denies different types of connections to devices in a network
   - there are 'next gen firewalls'
-  - firewalls monitor and control network traffic based on rules configed
+  - firewalls monitor and control network traffic based on rules configured
   - can be inside or outside of network
   - next gen firewalls are more modern and have better filtering capabilities